FINTLabs/fintlabs.github.io/content/api/overview.md

 Keep following the `next` link as long as it's present, for a total of five requests.

 Each response will indicate 123,456 total items.
-The first three responses will have a `size` of 25,000, but the last response will have a size of 23,456 and no `next` link:
+The first four responses will have a `size` of 25,000, but the last response will have a size of 23,456 and no `next` link:

 ```json